Build up your budget defense and approach this budget season with clarity, pragmatism – and smart, data-driven decision-making.

 Use legal data to improve your budget - and strategy

-It’s not uncommon for the annual budget process to be the only time a Legal Department gets to dedicate time to planning: Recall that nearly half of in-house counsel say they spend too much time “fighting fires” to achieve any long-term goals.
+It’s not uncommon for the annual budget process to be the only time an in-house Legal Department gets to dedicate time to planning: Recall that nearly half of in-house counsel say they spend too much time “fighting fires” to achieve any long-term goals.

 Sure, budgeting isn’t as inspirational as blue ocean strategy, but it has power that extends beyond the Excel spreadsheet.
 “A budget is more than a forecast,” as the Harvard Business Review noted.
 “A forecast is a prediction of what may happen and sometimes contains prescriptions for dealing with future events.
 A budget, on the other hand, involves a commitment to a forecast to make an agreed-on outcome happen.”

-In simpler terms, your budget is where strategy gets done.
+In simpler terms, your legal budget is where strategy gets done.

 As you prepare next year’s budget, think beyond “last year plus five percent.”
 Collecting and analyzing some simple data will help you not only forecast your financials, but refine your corporate legal operations.

-This is likely the largest portion of your budget: Law firms account for 49.3 percent of law department budgets, with non-law firm vendors taking another 5.2 percent, according to the latest Altman Weil Chief Legal Officer Survey.
+External spend is likely the largest portion of your legal budget.
+Law firms account for 49.3 percent of law department budgets, with non-law firm vendors taking another 5.2 percent, according to a Altman Weil Chief Legal Officer Survey.
 It’s essential to make sure you are spending these resources appropriately.

-Is your department paying premium rates for work that’s simply ‘lights on’?
+Is your in-house legal department paying premium rates for work that’s simply ‘lights on’?
 Are one or more of your firms spending too much time on work that’s not required?
-Once you have this kind of intel, you can talk with your firms in advance about the year ahead; set boundaries and limits on less valuable work; and better predict spend.
+Once you have this kind of intel, you can talk with your firms in advance about the year ahead.
+Set boundaries and limits on less valuable work and better predict legal spend.

 There are more opportunities to align your external spend with your strategic direction; we’ll explore this topic with a special guest contributor in another post.